Select Australians in regional areas will get their NBN via fixed wireless connections. Here’s what you need to know about fixed wireless NBN.

 How fast is fixed wireless NBN?

 The quoted speeds for fixed wireless NBN services currently sit at three speed tiers: 12MBps down/1Mbps up, 25Mbps down/5Mbps upstream or 50Mbps down and 20Mbps upstream.
+The national broadband network has also announced that its 100/40Mbps speed tier will be available to fixed wireless customers from early 2018.
 As with any wireless technology, that’s a best case scenario where those figures are quoted as "up to" figures.
 For most within the fixed wireless NBN footprint this is likely to be a significant upgrade compared to any other available current alternatives.

 Where is fixed wireless NBN available?